BadeaTayea/Symbolic-PDE-Discovery/README.md

 $$
 ```

-Through visual inspection of the original solution, and from the form of the identified PDE, we could identify the first system to depict a **reaction-diffusion** process.
+Through visual inspection of the original solution, and from the form of the identified PDE, we could identify the system to depict a **reaction-diffusion** process.

 As in PDE-1 and PDE-2 discovery, the quality and accuracy of the prediction is demonstrated by both quantitative error metrics and qualitative visualizations.